Rubber City Comics in downtown Akron gets new owner

 "Both Rubber City Comics and Stuff Genie will coordinate together not only with regard to customer experience, but also on special events such as guest appearances and Free Comic Book Day in May each year," Miller said in the post.
 "There will also be a larger representation at Akron ComiCon and other pop culture shows in the region."

-Rubber City Comics moved to East Mill Street in 2015 after being an occupant at the Quaker Square General Store.
-Prior to the move it was known as Quaker Square Comics.
+Rubber City Comics moved to 74 E. Mill St. in 2015 after being an occupant at the Quaker Square General Store.
+Before the move, it was known as Quaker Square Comics.

 For more information, visit www.rubbercitycomics.com.